carmen12/Memory-matrix/README.md

 Severe mental decline is usually caused by diseases, whereas most age-related losses in memory or motor skills simply result from inactivity and a lack of mental exercise and stimulation.

 In other words, use it or lose it.

+To play the game click <a href="https://carmen12.github.io/Memory-matrix/">this link</a>.